wrkdev/wrkdev/README.md

 <br/>

 Welcome to my Github!
-I'm Wrkdev, a full stack software developer furthering my knowledge in web development.
+I'm James, a full stack software developer furthering my knowledge in web development.
 Through self study and watching many youtube videos, I am slowly trying to build my portfolio of languages to include procedural and Object-Oriented languages not just focussing on Web development technologies (which I have used a lot).

 <h3> 👷‍♂️ I'm currently working on</h3>